 - “How do food and drinks fit into keeping your body healthy?”

-- “What are the many substances that alter your body and brain like coffee, tea, over-the-counter medicine, prescription medicine, alcohol, energy drinks, others?”
+- “What are the many substances that alter your body and brain?”

 - “How do those altering substances fit into a healthy lifestyle?”

-- Then, you might consider the following: “What do you and/or your partner or other family members believe about the role of alcohol in family life and with children?
-What do you want your teens to learn?”
+- Then, you might consider the following: “What do you and/or your partner or other family members believe about the role of alcohol in family life and with teens?
+What do you want your teen to learn?”

-Did you know that giving teens at any age under 21 sips of alcohol sends a clear message to children and young adults that authority figures feel drinking is acceptable for them.
-These children and young adults are more likely to experiment with alcohol or drugs younger and more frequently with friends than those families who did not permit sipping.9 Researchers advise not allowing any drinking even on special occasions for those under 21.
+Did you know that giving anyone under age 21 sips of alcohol sends a clear message that authority figures feel drinking is acceptable for them?
+These teens are more likely to experiment with alcohol or drugs at a younger age and more frequently with friends than those whose families who did not permit sipping.6 Researchers advise not allowing any drinking even on special occasions for those under 21.

 Your support for your teen in dealing with peer pressure about alcohol can offer opportunities for them to practice new skills if you seize those chances.
-Social pressure can be one of the strongest forces we face in our lives, and our teens lack experience in dealing with it.
-Offering your teens practice in the safety of your supportive home can mean the difference between a teen who will feel prepared when challenged or caught unaware.
+Offering your teen practice to resist peer pressure in the safety of your supportive home can mean the difference between a teen who will feel prepared when challenged or a teen who is caught unaware.

 Practice also provides important opportunities to grow self-efficacy — a teen’s sense that they can respond to friends and peers with courage and conviction.
 This leads to confidence.
 It will also help them understand that mistakes and failures are part of learning.

 - Practice assertive communication.
-Communicating to others that we have both physical and emotional needs and boundaries is challenging for adults.
-For teens, they frequently do not have the language or the practice needed to be able to assert their needs.
+Communicating to others that you have both physical and emotional needs and boundaries is challenging for adults.
+Teens frequently do not have the language or the practice needed to be able to assert their needs.
 But, this kind of communication is necessary if they are going to stand up to the crowd and refuse high risk substances.
 So, practice in small, simple, everyday ways.

-- Though in your child’s younger years, you needed to speak to other adults on your child’s behalf, now they are old enough to speak for themselves.
+- In your child’s younger years, you needed to speak to other adults on your child’s behalf, but now they are old enough to speak for themselves.
 Be sure you step back and give them that chance in both private and public settings.

 - When your teen comes to you with an interpersonal problem whether it involves a friend or a teacher, reflect back feelings.
 Ask what choices your teen might have in communicating with this other person.
 Perhaps offer supportive language that will help them broach the topic.
 Then, show your confidence that they can manage their own communications and work through their own problems.